 Curried chicken salad is a perfect meal or snack for parties and picnics.
 It’s wonderful served as lettuce or flatbread wraps, or eaten as sandwiches on ciabatta or croissants.
 The salad can be made up to 2 days in advance.

 (Updated post.)
 Before I get into this curried chicken salad recipe, let me give you a bit of background (or, click the Jump to Recipe button!).
 Every year since 2003 I have trekked out to Garner Park in Madison, WI with friends and family to attend Opera in the Park.
 I wrote a couple of years ago at this time about the epic, gourmet picnicking that ensues among the crowd of over 10,000.
 Wine and charcuterie are almost certainly involved—it’s all very la-de-dah, but in a fun, good-natured way.

 What to bring, what to bring...

 A lot of deliberation and agonizing is required to decide upon an entree for the main event.
 After due anguish, I arrived at curried chicken salad sandwiches.
-I figured that they would travel well and be incredibly easy to assemble.
-I served them on sliced ciabatta rolls with some arugula.
-I also included a thin slather of a golden onion chutney, but, after tasting the sandwich, I decided that the chutney’s flavor contribution didn’t justify the effort of making it.
+After all, they travel well and are incredibly easy to assemble.
+I served the curried chicken salad sandwiches on sliced ciabatta rolls with some arugula.
+In addition, I included a thin slather of a golden onion chutney.
+However, after tasting the sandwich, I decided that the chutney’s flavor contribution didn’t justify the effort of making it.
 (I’ve duly left it out of the recipe—live and learn, HA!)